 - Spirit grills are simpler and are generally cheaper

-- Genesis range includes more burners, and higher BTU numbers
+- Genesis range includes more burners and higher BTU numbers

 Weber Spirit Overview

 These are capable and affordable grills that provide good value for money.
-The main difference between these two are their areas of cooking space and the latter model’s ability to reverse some of its grates.
+The main difference between these two is their areas of cooking space and the latter model’s ability to reverse some of its grates.

 Weber Spirit II E-210